December 11 @ 5:00 pm – 7:30 pm

 Our space provides flexible seating options, focus tools, and adjustable lighting options as we strive to make our space more welcoming and inclusive to those who wish to spend time in it.

-Here are some suggestions of things you may like to do, but this is not an exhaustive list:
+Here are some suggestions of things you may like to do, if you will not be participating in the Open Interest Night, please note this is not an exhaustive list:

 - Socializing: Chat with others, make new connections, or catch up with friends